-10. Family Placement - Caring for Children with Disabilities
+10. Children with Disabilities

-The Leeds Family Placement team provides a range of high quality inclusive services for disabled children and their families.
+The Fostering Children with Disabilities team provides a range of high quality inclusive services for disabled children and their families.

 The service promotes the social model of disability and the inclusion of disabled children in all aspects of family and community life.